 Employers Seeking Interns

-You have the opportunity to tap into a talent pool of some of the best and brightest students in the area!
+You have the opportunity to tap into a talent pool of some of the best and brightest students in the area through the LEADS Internship Program!
 Organizations and employers that seek out top collegiate talent by preparing students, or hiring new graduates, will feel an immediate and satisfying impact on their business' performance.
-From internships, to full-time jobs, Student Employment and Internships Services at Jefferson Community College is here to work with you on assessing your business needs and identifying how our students and graduates can satisfy those needs.
+From internships to full-time jobs, Student Employment and Internships Services at Jefferson Community College, in partnership with the LEADS Internship Program, is here to work with you on assessing your business needs and identifying how our students and graduates can satisfy those needs.

 According to NACE Research's 2022 Internship & Co-op Survey, employers made full-time offers to almost 65% of their interns, with 80% accepting those offers.
 Employees who completed an intership were also more likely to be with the company at both one-year and five-year retention benchmarks.